 “like a translation of one of those Playmate of the Month data sheets” (168).

-Together, these two essays by David Sedaris and Hellen Keller demonstrate two vastly different ways to present a literacy narrative.
+Together, Sedaris’s essay and Keller’s chapter excerpt demonstrate two vastly different ways to present a literacy narrative.
 “Me Talk Pretty One Day” offers a quirky look at the challenges of learning French from a sarcastic, soul-crushing instructor.
 Keller’s story poignantly recounts learning to make meaning through the sign language of her teacher, Annie Sullivan, learning that certain finger positions mean “water” for those who cannot hear it, and for others, like her, who can neither see nor hear it.

 Sedaris, David.
 “Me Talk Pretty One Day.”
 Me Talk Pretty One Day.
 Little Brown, 2000. pp. 166-73.